metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 The Work Directory
 ^^^^^^^^^^^^^^^^^^

-When a :term:`task` is run cylc creates a directory for the :term:`job` to run in.
+When a :term:`task` is run Cylc creates a directory for the :term:`job` to run in.
 This is called the :term:`work directory`.

 By default the work directory is located in a directory structure